developextra/blogsauce/docs/2-Config.md

 - `markedJs` | object - options passed to [marked.js](https://github.com/markedjs/marked) in the case of markdown posts

 - `sanitizeHtml` | object - options passed to [sanitize-html](https://npmjs.com/package/sanitize-html) in the case of a snippet file having `output: { sanitize: true }`.
-You'll also be able to directly overwrite these options in the case of a snippet file having `output: { sanitizeHtml: {} }`
+You'll also be able to directly overwrite these options for a specific post, in the case of a snippet file having `output: { sanitizeHtml: {} }`

 - `error` | object - configurations for blogsauce.error()
     - `log` || boolean - Only logs error messages when `true`